ayanalamMOON/Time-Table-Generotor-Final/docs/Frontend.md

 - `RecommendationSystem.jsx`: A component for displaying course recommendations.
 - `TemplateList.jsx`: A component for displaying a list of templates.
 - `Timetable.jsx`: A component for displaying the generated timetable.
+- `UserRegistration.jsx`: A component for user registration.
+- `UserLogin.jsx`: A component for user login.
+- `RoleBasedAccessControl.jsx`: A component for managing role-based access control.

 ## Technologies Used